Category: Energy Source

 Biogas is a form of gas composed of hydrocarbons, typically a mixture of mostly methane and carbon dioxide.
 Biogas forms as a natural breakdown process of organic waste through bacteria.
 Sources of biogas include organic wastes such as food scraps, yard waste, and animal manure, though it can also be found in landfills and wastewater treatment plants.
 Once a reliable source has been procured, biogas can be used in natural gas boilers, with minor to no modifications.
 This process has become a popular option to reduce natural gas dependency.

-- Obtaining a scalable amount of quality pipeline biogas may not be available to purchase.
+- A scalable amount of quality pipeline biogas may not be available to purchase

-Finding a scalable amount and the right partnership with a biogas producer is difficult/lengthy process.
+Finding a scalable amount and the right partnership with a biogas producer is difficult and lengthy process.

 2-5 yearsMore Info